brycepj/scrawl/README.md

 - `openCmd` is the command you want to execute to open your markdown files ('e.g.: "vi"`.
 If nothing is provided, the file will be opened with your default markdown editor.

 ### things to do
-    - Figure out a way to handle test environment
-    - allow search by regex, not just keyword
-    - enable search of note text (grep?)
     - enforce config interface
     - support multiple templates
     - help/man page within CLI